h-ohsaki/chatgpt-el/README.md

-**chatgpt-el** is implemented utlizing Chromium/Chrome browser's CDP (Chrome DevTools Protocol) (https://chromedevtools.github.io/devtools-protocol/), and therefore it requires CDP-enabled Chromium/Chrom browser is running.
+**chatgpt-el** is implemented utlizing Chromium/Chrome browser's CDP (Chrome DevTools Protocol) (https://chromedevtools.github.io/devtools-protocol/), and therefore it requires a CDP-enabled Chromium/Chrom browser is running.
 **chatgpt-el** operates by remotely controlling your instance of Chromium/Chrome using the Node.js script called `chatgpt`, which is built on Puppeteer library (https://pptr.dev/).
-Therefore, your Chromium/Chrom must accept CDP connections from `chatgpt` script.
+Therefore, your Chromium/Chrom must accept a CDP connection from `chatgpt` script.

 ![overview](overview.png)